NP-Dat/local-generating-img/documents/plan.md

 ## 6. SOLID Principles Application Rules

 *   **Single Responsibility Principle (SRP):**
-    *   `ImageGeneratorService`: Solely responsible for interacting with the `sd-turbo` model and generating images.
+    *   `ImageGeneratorService`: Solely responsible for interacting with the `stabilityai/sdxl-turbo` model and generating images.
     *   `StorageService`: Solely responsible for saving and potentially loading images from the filesystem.
     *   `ChatWindow` (and its components): Solely responsible for UI presentation and user input.
     *   `ChatService`: Orchestrates the interaction between UI, image generation, and storage, managing the application's flow but delegating specific tasks.